Kshitiz-Mhto/90-days-of-code/Docker/IntroductionToDocker.md

 *COMMAND*

-` docker build -t <image name> <location of the folder where the Dockerfile exist along with the project you want to containerize>`
+` docker build -t <custom image name> <location of the folder where the Dockerfile exist along with the project you want to containerize>`

 ![alt Dockerfile](./assets/pyDockerfile.png)